luciavu/file-uploader/README.md

 A personal file storage app inspired by Google Drive.

-This application uses Express, PostgreSQL, Passport.js, Prisma ORM, multer, Supabase Cloud Storage, EJS, and bcyrptjs, and is deployed via Render and Supabase.
+This application uses TypeScript, Express, PostgreSQL, Passport.js, Prisma ORM, multer, Supabase Cloud Storage, EJS, and bcyrptjs, and is deployed via Render and Supabase.

 ## Features